It is a dystonic condition defined by an abnormal and asymmetric position of the head or neck, which can be due to various causes.

 - Hypothyroidism in dogs.

-- Disease of the VIII cranial nerve N. Vestibulocochlearis through trauma, infection, inflammation or neoplasia.
+- The disease of the VIII cranial nerve N. Vestibulocochlearis through trauma, infection, inflammation, or neoplasia.

-- Damage to the vestibular organ due to toxicity, inflammation or altered blood supply.
+- The vestibular organ is damaged due to toxicity, inflammation, or altered blood supply.

 - Vestibular geriatric syndrome in dogs.